Integrating AI Agents in Microsoft Teams for Collaboration

 Automating Routine Tasks

-- Agent extracts action items post-meeting.
+- The agent extracts action items after the meeting.

 - I review and confirm owners.